immunant/IA2-Phase2/docs/source_rewriter.md

 # Source Rewriter Design

-In Phase I we used a custom compiler to insert call gates at compartment transitions.
-In Phase II we treat dynamic shared objects (DSOs) as compartments and use standard linking techniques to insert call gates between intercompartment direct calls.
-For indirect calls we relied on user annotations for address-taken functions.
-Instead of requiring that function pointer annotations be added manually we instead plan on creating a tool that rewrites source files to make the necessary changes.
+In Phase I, we used a custom compiler to insert call gates at compartment transitions.
+In Phase II, we treat dynamic shared objects (DSOs) as compartments and use standard linking techniques to insert call gates between intercompartment direct calls.
+For indirect calls, we rely on user annotations for address-taken functions.
+Instead of requiring that function pointer annotations be added manually, we instead plan on creating a tool that rewrites source files to make the necessary changes.

 This document goes over what the source rewriter does and what build artifacts it generates.
-For more detailed on using the source rewriter see usage.md.
+For more detailed on using the source rewriter, see [`usage.md`](usage.md).

 ## Rationale